-Way up in the north, in the little finger of Israel that squeezes between the Syrian and Lebanese borders, is a beautiful nature reserve called Tel Dan.
-Holding the remains of a 5000-year-old city, Tel Dan Nature Reserve is one of the most important archaeological and historical sites in Israel.
+Way up in the north, in the little finger of Israel that squeezes between the Syrian and Lebanese borders, is a beautiful spot of heaven known as Tel Dan Nature Reserve.
+Holding the remains of a 5000-year-old city, Tel Dan is one of the most important archaeological and historical sites in Israel.

 Often little more than a hill or mound, a tel is what is left of an ancient city.
 The ancient city that stood here during the time of Solomon was the northernmost city of the Kingdom of Israel, “They renamed the town Dan after their ancestor, Israel’s son, but it had originally been called Laish.”
 (Judges 18:29)

 Few foreign tourists visit the Tel Dan Nature Reserve, but it’s a very popular place among Israelis.
 The locals love to picnic here, hike the forests and trails, and enjoy the refreshing waters of the Dan River.

 And no wonder!
 With so many waterfalls, wading pools, and lush foliage, it’s delightful.

 We stopped to sample the water from one of the many springs in the park.
 They are the source of the Dan River, whose clear waters flow into the Jordan River and on to the Dead Sea.